William 'screamed' at Harry during Megxit crisis, Duke claims

-The Duke of Sussex has piled fresh criticism on the British royal family in new episodes of their Netflix documentary series, accusing his elder brother Prince William of being part of media attacks.
+The Duke of Sussex has piled fresh criticism on the British royal family in the latest episodes of his Netflix documentary series, accusing his older brother Prince William of being part of media attacks.

-William, now heir to the throne, had screamed at him when he discussed leaving his official royal role almost three years ago, Harry said, while he also added he believed the media were responsible for Meghan having a miscarriage.
+William, now heir to the throne, had screamed at him when he discussed leaving his official royal role almost three years ago, Prince Harry said, while he also added he believed the media was responsible for wife Meghan Markle’s miscarriage.

+In the first tranche of episodes released last week, the royals had escaped relatively unscathed.

 “It is a dirty game.
-There’s leaking but there’s also planting of stories,” Harry said.
+There’s leaking but there’s also planting of stories,” the Duke of Sussex said.

 Refused to play along with ‘dirty game’

-He said he and elder brother William, the heir to the throne, had seen what had happened with the office of their father King Charles and agreed never to repeat it.
+He said he and William had seen what had happened with the office of their father the King and agreed never to repeat it.

 “I would far rather get destroyed in the press than play along with this game, or this business of trading,” Harry said.